mehta-aditya/Intellect/README.md

 # Intellect
 A UCI compliant C++ Chess Engine
-Not rated on CCRL as version 1 has not been published but this version would be around 2150 CCRL based on my testing.
+Not rated on CCRL but this version would be around 2200 CCRL based on my testing.
+This is an extremely strong chess engine capable of defeating many strong human players and has been tested against a US National Master chess player.

 ## Features
 ### Board Representation